-Our recent projects include a 3 day non-stop broadcast from an abandoned stadium and a podcast series about kids becoming art critics.
+Our recent projects include a 3 day non-stop broadcast from an abandoned stadium in Christchurch NZ, a 6 day non-stop broadcast at Queen Victoria Market, a one-day eulogy for a Brunswick cafe, a survivalist bunker at the Australian Centre for Contemporary Art and a podcast series about kids becoming art critics.

-Field Theory are: Jason Maling, Martyn Coutts, Lara Thoms, Jackson Castiglione with producer Anna Schoo, Sydney artist Sarah Rodigari and Strategist Rebecca Burden.
+Field Theory are: Jason Maling, Martyn Coutts, Lara Thoms, Jackson Castiglione with producer Anna Schoo, Sydney artist Sarah Rodigari and Strategist Rebecca Burdon.

 Jason Maling is an artist, teacher and facilitator with over 20 years experience developing live public art works.
 He constructs compositions of social agency that sit on the edge of comedy and critique.
 His work explores individual and collective expressions of play through processes of public invitation, exchange and negotiation.
 Projects happen where they need to, use what they must and generally ask, where am I, you and we in all this?
 Jason’s recent projects include Vanitas, a transmedia thriller for smartphones presented at the 2016 Festival of Live Art.
 We Did Die Laughing; a live service agency developed with Back-to-Back Theatre and The Physician, an ongoing cultural anxiety treatment program for major art Institutions, MCA Sydney, City Gallery, Wellington. www.jasonmaling.com